Booookkkkkssss/books_main/README.md

 * c.
 The max rating for bestseller books is 4.76, while the average rating for bestsellers was 4.10.
 In unsuccessful books, the average score was 4.00, but the max rating was 4.8.
 * d.
 What was the distribution of summary sentiment scores based on review count?
     - For bestsellers, books with a very positive sentiment score had the highest number of reviews, followed by books with a positive sentiment score.
-    - For non-bestsellers, books with a negative summary-sentiment score had the highest number of reviews, followed by books with a very negative or a very positive sentiment score.
+    - For non-bestsellers, books with a negative summary sentiment score had the highest number of reviews, followed by books with a very negative or a very positive sentiment score.
     - For the overall train dataset, books with a negative summary-sentiment score had the highest number of reviews, followed by books with a positive sentiment score.
     - Of the bestseller sentiment scores in the train dataset, 65 had very negative scores, 7 had negative, 1 had neutral, 11 had positive and 43 had very positive.
 * e.
 Does the length of a book have a relationship to its successs?